 To all research teams accessing the BC Children's Hospital MRI Research Facility:

-In order to be consistent with the UBC MRI Research Centre, unless your study protocol involves a formal clinical evaluation and written report by a radiologist, please revise your consent form the next time your research project is up for ethics renewal to include the following paragraph:
+Unless your study protocol involves a formal clinical evaluation and written report by a radiologist, please revise your consent and assent forms the next time your research project is up for ethics renewal to include the following statement:

 Incidental Findings: